StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 Tagged version 4.2.0 is the last more or less complete set of scripts covering `the old` chapters 1 to 11.

-Only converted/updated notebooks are in the `notebooks` directory.

-While working on v5, older notebooks will remain available in `notebooks_old` and `notebooks_very_old`.
+All converted/updated v5 notebooks are in the `notebooks` directory While working on v5, older notebooks snippets will remain available in `notebooks_old` and `notebooks_very_old`.

 ## Installation

-To (locally) reproduce and use this project, do the following (just once):
+To (locally) reproduce and use this project, do the following:

 1. Download this [project](https://github.com/StatisticalRethinkingJulia/SR2StanPluto.jl) from Github and move to the downloaded directory, e.g.: